miri64/riot-ndp-model/index.md

 - features for 6LoWPAN routers (6LR) are marked <span style="color: #800080; font-weight: bold;">purple</span>, and
 - features for 6LoWPAN border routers (6LBR) are marked <span style="color: #008080; font-weight: bold;">teal</span>.

+Note, that any node can have any of these classes at any point.
+This is why additional dynamic checks on an interface if it really is e.g. a 6LoWPAN interface are needed.

 Additional to their role in the network there are certain features that are beyond orthogonal to these roles:

 - Components and behaviors required for the NDP address resolution state-machine (typically provided on non-6LoWPAN hosts and all routers) are marked <span style="color: #808000; font-weight: bold;">olive</span>,